KSDunne/whisper_riding_school/README.md

 ### Hero Image

 The hero image on the index page was chosen to convey the exact purpose of Whisper Riding School.
 It is a colourful image of a girl jumping a fence on horseback in a sand arena.
 This is a typical activity you would find at a riding school in Ireland.
+Therefore, the user can see what typically happens at our farm.

 #### Mobile hero image on home page